thebushschool/cpjava/readme.md

 [_Bush School CPJava Fall Semester 2020_](https://chandrunarayan.github.io/cpjava/)

 # Computer Programming in Java Course Main Page
+In this year-long computer science course, you will learn the basics of programming in the Java language.
+This course includes a broad view of computer operation, the global impact of computing, and then introduces Java programming concepts, including variables, selection and object-oriented design.
+This course is for anyone interested in taking a first-level computer-programming course.
+No previous programming knowledge is required to take this course.
+We are looking forward to helping you explore this exciting new world!

+While the topics covered in this course are inclusive of the curriculum specified by the Advanced Placement Computer Science A (APCSA) exam, some students without prior exposure to programming might find that they require additional preparation.
 ## Remote Classroom Tools

 In our CPJava classroom we are already using tools and techniques that are naturally adapted to a remote learning format.
 We will continue using our already established tools and techniques for learning CPJava.
 We will add to that, a video conferencing solution  to complete our toolset needed for remote learning!
 All applications (except email) are to be run using your Chrome Browser on your laptop.